 The two Aussie mums behind gluten-free wholefood brand The Whole Kitchen have just launched their first bricks and mortar café!
-The Whole Kitchen Café is a very small humble tucked off East Coast Rd with minimal seating indoors and a few tables alfresco.
-This is one’s on this list because there aren’t many cafes catering to gluten-free, dairy-free needs.
+The Whole Kitchen Café is a very small humble tucked off East Coast Rd as well as a cafe with inside and outdoor seating on Robinson Road.
 There’s something for everyone here – keto, dairy-free, vegan or low-carb plus it’s halal-certified!.
 Think gluten-free sandwiches and cakes, fresh smoothies and oat milk lattes made with coffee beans from Allpressespresso.
 Signature dishes include the delicious housemade Peanut Butter, Cacao spread and Banana Toastie served with berries and the Mumbai sandwich made with gluten-free bread, cucumber, tomato, chaat masala and onions and served with a side of salad and a delicious tomato chutney.

 Menbaka Fire Ramen from Kyoto